 A test library of original tracings was set up by the Coordinating Center using the data from the first year of the study, in consultation with the PFRC on the selection of tracings for the library.
 The library is replenished throughout the study, so that it contains both relatively current tracings and tracings dating to the start of the study.
-This library is
+This library is selected to exercise all features of the processing program.
+The tracings in the library are reprocessed at least once every year (or more often if any software or hardware changes are made at the PFRC), and a report prepared on the comparability of the original and reprocessed results.

-8.19 Analysis of Study Data by the Coordinating Center
+9.19 Analysis of Study Data by the Coordinating Center